vinaysumani/camel-file-dsl/README.md

 # camel-file-dsl
-Using Apache camle reading XML Files and Processing required files
+Using Apache camel reading XML Files using JAXB and Processing required files